Why do so many people in the business IT community still make fun of fax?

 eFax Corporate: The World’s Most Reliable Enterprise Cloud Fax Service

-There are many reasons that so many enterprises in the Fortune 500 trust eFax Corporate for their mission-critical data transfer—from our unparalleled levels of fax security
+There are many reasons that so many enterprises in the Fortune 500 trust eFax Corporate for their mission-critical data transfer—from our unparalleled levels of fax security and fax compliance, to our fully customizable enterprise fax solutions.

 But what’s equally important to these businesses—and yours too, we’re assuming—is knowing that whenever your team needs to send or receive an important document by fax, your online fax service will be ready to go.
 Here as well eFax Corporate leads the industry.
-Our unparalleled layers of built-in redundancy include: Redundancy #1:
+Our unparalleled layers of built-in redundancy include:

 Our U.S. network is spread across four North American data centers.

 If one data center has a problem, our customers’ faxes are immediately rerouted.
 Even if we lose two centers in different parts of the country simultaneously—an extremely unlikely event—we could continue processing faxes with no service degradation at all.
-Redundancy #2:

 At each location we work with multiple carriers.

 We contract with multiple bandwidth providers at each of our data centers.
 If one of our carriers has trouble with its network or one of its lines, our network automatically engages another carrier to process customer faxes.
-Redundancy #3:

 Each of our data centers has its own built-in redundancies.

 eFax Corporate uses only Tier 3 and Tier 4 data centers, which means the servers are supported by redundant cooling, redundant power, raised flooring, fire suppression, 24-hour security, and other fail-safe measures to ensure continuous cloud faxing capability for our customers.
-Redundancy #4:

 All systems at each location employ hardware redundancies.